timothyas/xesn/paper.md

-\autoref{fig:lazy} shows the strong scaling results of `xesn.LazyESN` for each of these cluster configurations, where each point shows the ratio of the walltime with the standard (serial) architecture to the lazy (parallel) architecture with $N_g$ groups.
+\autoref{fig:lazy} shows the strong scaling results of `xesn.LazyESN` for each of these cluster configurations, where each point shows the ratio of the wall time with the standard (serial) architecture to the lazy (parallel) architecture with $N_g$ groups.
 On CPUs, using 1 `dask` worker process per ESN group generally scales well, which makes sense because each group is trained entirely independently.